Why we believe in Wasm as the base layer of decentralized application development

 - Easily made deterministic by removing floating point operations, which is necessary for consensus algorithms.

-- Supported by the LLVM compiler infrastructure project, meaning that Wasm benefits from over a decade of LLVM’s compiler optimisation.
+- Supported by the LLVM compiler infrastructure project, meaning that Wasm benefits from over a decade of LLVM’s compiler optimization.

 - Continually developed by major companies such as Google, Apple, Microsoft, Mozilla, and Facebook.